MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 - Elevation Smooth: Min.
 Elevation between Track-Points in Meters.
 Used in Statistics Calc only.
 Best is 4.
 - Overwrite GPX-Track: Well, self explanatory.
 - Button "Save GPX-File" : Save the settings GPX-File upload and / or the file itself!
 - NOTE to parameter 'showalltracks': It is required to use the above setting 'GPX-Parsing' activated for showalltracks to work.
+- Added Functionality to Admin - GPX-Tracks:
+The Map + Track for the selected GPX-Track is shown on the Admin Page.
+Several filter options (statistics with mean height and speed change, Distance smoothing and simplify.js) were added.
+The GPX-File is now filtered in the browser and with Button Click "Save" sent as filtered file via http(s) to the server.
+The server-side (backend) from WP just stores the file now.
+Due to the new Functionality several bugs and inconsitencies were removed.
+Mainl in leafletChartJs-Files and in the AdminSettingsPage.php and admin_settings.php.
+The function was started with WebAssembly and Rust but later skipped, so the files are still in the repository.
+The translations in ./languages/*.json were updated for German only.

 Process and save the file with the Button at the bottom.